How to access

 You can be on a fixed-term contract, secondment or a casual.
 All services can be online, on-site, ongoing or on-demand.

-The services focus on autism, Asperger’s and ADHD.
+The services focus on Autism Spectrum Disorder (or ASD) and ADHD.
 In the future, we’ll add services for other neurodivergent identities.

 When you use this service, your personal information is confidential.